TIBCOSoftware/snappydata/docs/programming_guide.md

    6. PERSISTENT: When you specify the PERSISTENT keyword, GemFire XD persists the in-memory table data to a local GemFire XD disk store configuration.
 SnappyStore automatically restores the persisted table data to memory when you restart the member.

-   7. STORE: The disk directory where you want to persist the table data.
+   7. DISKSTORE: The disk directory where you want to persist the table data.
 For more information, refer to [this document](http://rowstore.docs.snappydata.io/docs/reference/language_ref/ref-create-diskstore.html#create-diskstore).

    8. EXPIRE: You can use the EXPIRE clause with tables to control the SnappyStore memory usage.
 It expires the rows after configured TTL.